Elsevier Foundation Chemistry for Climate Action Challenge 2022 (up to $25,000)

 With a new focus on Climate Action, the Challenge also supports SDG5, Gender Equality, recognizing the pivotal role that women play in combating climate change.
 Projects submitted to the Challenge must integrate a gender dimension (such as addressing the role of women in adapting to climate shifts and participating in policy-making and leadership roles) into their projects.

 - The winning projects will receive a prize of €25,000 each.
-The winners will be announced at a special event in October 2022.

 - Open to individuals and organizations whose projects use green and sustainable chemistry solutions to tackle some of the developing world’s greatest sustainability challenges.